 Mel’s 20 Thrift Store Tips & Tricks

 By now, I'm sure you're all aware of my deep love for thrifting.
 Over the years, it has developed into a true passion of mine.
-While it wasn't something that initially caught my attention, once I dove into it during college, I've never looked back.
+While it wasn’t what initially caught my attention, once I dove into it during college, I've never looked back.
 I relish the thrill of the hunt, the satisfaction of scoring an amazing deal, and the joy of curating a stylish, one-of-a-kind, and budget-friendly wardrobe.
-Additionally, thrifting is a more eco-friendly option than constantly purchasing brand new clothes.
+Additionally, thrifting is a more eco-friendly option than constantly purchasing brand-new clothes.
 Though I do make a conscious effort to shop sustainably, I'm not opposed to buying fast fashion items on occasion.

 Follow thrift stores on social media: Many thrift stores post their newest arrivals, sales, and deals on their social media channels.
 Follow them to keep up to date on what’s available.